tobiscode/disstans/docsrc/tutorial.rst

     >>> for model_description, model in collection.items():
     ...     synth_stat.add_local_model("Data", model_description, model)

-For the fitting, we first import a solver function from the :doc:`Solvers <geonat/solvers>` module, and then call it to give us a dictionary of the fitted parameters.
+For the fitting, we first import a solver function from the :mod:`~geonat.solvers` module, and then call it to give us a dictionary of the fitted parameters.
 We will start with basic, linear, non-regularized least-squares: